A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known attractions.

 - Goryōkaku in Hakodate, Hokkaido.
 Be sure to ascend the nearby viewing tower for the best view.

-- The Hijikata Toshizō Museum in Tokyo is devoted to this famous Japanese historical figure.
+- The Hijikata Toshizō Museum in Tokyo is devoted to this famous samurai.
 It is managed by the vice commander’s descendants.

 - Hijikata’s exact burial spot is unknown.
 However, there is a tomb with his name at Senkidenji Temple in Tokyo.